kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 account.publicAddress
 ```

 ## Delete a stored account

-If you want to make sure there are no account stored locally, delete the first account.
+If you want to make sure there are no account stored locally, delete the accounts from the `KinClient`.

 :warning: If the account has not been backed up previously by exporting it, it will be lost and its kins inaccessible.